alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 layout: manual_layout
 section: Publishing
 important: true
-last_reviewed_on: 2017-02-17
+last_reviewed_on: 2017-05-23
 review_in: 6 months
 ---

 There are three types of events that would lead GOV.UK to add an emergency banner to the top of each page on the web site.
 Each type of event is detailed below.

 The GOV.UK on-call escalations contact will tell you when you need to publish an emergency banner.
 They will ensure that the event is legitimate and provide you with the text for the emergency banner.

-The GOV.UK on-call escalations contact will tell you what type of event it is; you do not need to determine the type of event yourself.
+They will also tell you what type of event it is; you do not need to determine the type of event yourself.

 If you need to publish the emergency banner out of hours, you will be instructed to do so either by the GOV.UK on-call escalations contact or the Head of GOV.UK.

 [Contact numbers for those people](https://github.digital.cabinet-office.gov.uk/pages/gds/opsmanual/2nd-line/contact-numbers-in-case-of-incident.html) are in the opsmanual on GitHub enterprise.